Table of Contents

 My Personal Experience with ProtonMail

-I first found out about ProtonMail about one month ago when I was browsing Twitter and came across Natasha Bertrand's profile.
+I first found out about ProtonMail in October of 2019 when I was browser Twitter and came across Natasha Bertrand's profile.
+At the time, her bio was:

 As a national security correspondent, I recognized that she would handle sensitive information as part of her work, so I wondered why she would need or use a second email address at something like ProtonMail.
 I also didn't know what "DM for Signal" meant.
 I went to ProtonMail.com and that got me started thinking about digital privacy and security.
 I read through their terms, policies, blog, and knowledge base and signed up for a free account.